jronallo/iiif-workshop/workshop/preparation/README.md

 # Preparation

-In order for the workshop to go smoothly, please
+In order for the workshop to go smoothly, please read through the following to help you prepare to be ready to go.

-If you have ad blockers on you may want to disable them during the workshop.
-Sometimes they'll get in the way of some JavaScript running.

 ## Requirements